Do you want to find curiosity and compassion for even the most hard-to-understand parts of you?

 Alex Cote (they/she)

 Before I was a therapist, I worked for 10 years advocating for children’s right to play.
-Helping young people access joyful imagination and movement, take risks, be creative, and access the absurd and in-the-moment world of play directly led to my interest in creative, in-the-moment, relational therapy work.
+Helping young people access absurd, in-the-moment, joyful imagination led me directly to my interest in creative, in-the-moment, relational therapy work.

 Education & Experience